In the five years since their debut, BTS (방탄소년단) have gone from strength to strength, becoming an unstoppable Korean Pop force.

 Reminiscent of ‘2!3!’ from 2016’s WINGS, ‘Magic Shop‘ has quickly become a stand-out song on the album, and is bound to be a fan-favourite, based on the fact alone that it was similarly written and produced with ARMY in mind.
 This love song to their fans finds strength in the important message of being true to oneself.
 There is an overwhelming honesty within the lyrics, but therein lies a real softness too.
 This is perfectly matched with the electro-pop feel of the song; the instrumentation is delicately understated, giving the vocals enough room to slowly build intensity.
 The echo-like melody during the chorus creates a united effect.
 I am calling it now, the performance of this one will be a collaborative effort between the boys and ARMY during their upcoming LOVE YOURSELF world tour.

 ‘Airplane pt.
-2‘, the follow-up to Hoseok’s mixtape hit and instant fan-favourite, ‘Airplane’.
-There were a lot of expectations with one, and those expectations were largely met with the sultry Latin influenced track.
-Not too dissimilar from the original track, the lyrics deal with their feelings post 2017 WINGS tour, and their travels around the world.
-It is a great track, but it must be mentioned that I was a big fan of the OG ‘Airplane‘ and I feel that I may need a bit more time for the follow-up track to grow on me.
+2‘ is the follow-up to j-Hope’s mixtape hit and instant fan-favourite, ‘Airplane’.
+Not too dissimilar from the original track, the lyrics detail their lives touring across the world.
+It is an instant ear-worm, but it must be mentioned that I was a big fan of the original, and I feel that I may need a bit more time for the follow-up track to grow on me.

 ‘So What‘ is the penultimate track of the album, a sure-fire dance track that is full of vitality and vibrancy.
 As is inherent within the name, there is a certain sense of youthful recklessness throughout the song.
 This is reflected in the lyrics that reinforce the importance of not worrying too much while you are young.

 Closing out the LP is ‘Outro: Tear‘.
 Soon after its release, ARMY begun to affectionately refer to this as the unofficial fifth ‘Cypher‘, and for a good reason – it has all the same hard-hitting elements.
 The water-drop effect from the piano at the beginning of the song is quickly followed by a full string accompaniment and a number of distorted synths; this alone is enough to get the heart-thumping.
-However, soon Namjoon kicks in with some of the fastest rapping on the album.
-Hoseok, never lacking in energy, is practically fierce.
-Yoongi continues to reinforce why he is considered one the best Korean rappers; the way in which he flawlessly transitions from this to more melodic lines is as bewitching as it is surprising (let’s be honest, the man needs to sing more because it is beautiful).
-All three of them spit fire, and it is an incredibly technical and immensely powerful thing to witness.
+However, soon RM kicks in with some of the fastest rapping on the album. j-Hope, never lacking in energy, is practically fierce.
+SUGA flawlessly transitions between staccato raps to more melodic lines; it is as bewitching as it is surprising (the man needs to sing more because it is beautiful).
+‘Tear‘ is an incredibly technical and immensely powerful thing to witness.
 The track is edgy and fearlessly dark, the perfect conclusion to a stellar album.

 As ARMY know all too well, every ending only hints at more exciting things to come – I, for one, can hardly wait to see what else is in store!